Tarek-Derradji/tarekderradji.github.io/_pages/more.md

 - [Micmaths](https://www.youtube.com/@Micmaths) from Mickaël Launay proposing videos on playful aspects of maths.

 <b> Useful tools</b>:
 - To start using Latex, the best way is probably to use [Overleaf](https://fr.overleaf.com/login?), that allows to write online, and provides a lot of cool templates to start with.
+Use this [note](https://tice.univ-irem.fr/lexique/res/Annexe_E_-_Liste_des_symboles_mathematiques_usuels__LaTeX_.pdf) for the basic symbols.
 - For PDFs conversions and more, use [iLovePDF](https://www.ilovepdf.com/fr).